foundation/foundation-sites/README.md

 ZURB
 ====

-Foundation was made by [ZURB](http://www.zurb.com), a product design company in Campbell, CA.
+Foundation was made by [ZURB](http://www.zurb.com), an interaction design and design strategy firm in Campbell, CA.

 If Foundation knocks your socks off the way we hope it does and you want more, why not check out [our jobs](http://www.zurb.com/talent)?